alpersonalwebsite/react/07_conditional-rendering.md

 export default App;
 ```

 Note: You will see that some people return empty elements like `<span>` or `<div>`.
-This is totally valid, however, in most cases you don´t want to "return something" (aka, add some element to the DOM) so, start always returning `null`, and switch to elements in case you want to render and show a particular message to the user.
+This is totally valid, however, in most cases you don't want to "return something" (aka, add some element to the DOM) so, start always returning `null`, and switch to elements in case you want to render and show a particular message to the user.